FeatureBaseDB/featurebase/docs/howtos.md

 #### Introduction

 Pilosa supports encrypting the communication between and to nodes in a cluster using TLS.
 In this tutorial, we will be setting up a three node Pilosa cluster running on the same computer.
-The same steps can be used for a multi-computer cluster but that requires setting up firewalls and other platform-specific setup which is out of the scope of this tutorial.
+The same steps can be used for a multi-computer cluster but that requires setting up firewalls and other platform-specific configuration which is out of the scope of this tutorial.

 This tutorial assumes that you are using a UNIX-like system, such as Linux or MacOS.
 [Windows Subsystem for Linux (WSL)](https://msdn.microsoft.com/en-us/commandline/wsl/about) works equally well on Windows 10 systems.